-A surgeon makes a cut in the top throat during this procedure, releasing multiple tendons as well as some muscles.
-A surgeon fixes the hyoid bone in position after moving it forward.
+A Newport Beach cosmetic surgeon makes a cut in the top throat during this procedure, releasing multiple tendons as well as some muscles.
+A cosmetic surgeon in Newport Beach California fixes the hyoid bone in position after moving it forward.
 Because the vocal chords are unaffected by this procedure, your voice should stay unaffected afterward.

 Lingualplasty and midline glossectomy

 To make your airways wider and to make your tongue smaller, a midline glossectomy is performed.
 The center and rear of the tongue are often removed during midline glossectomy surgery.
-Additionally, a surgeon may occasionally trim your tonsils and remove a portion of the epiglottis.
+Additionally, an Orange County cosmetic surgeon may occasionally trim your tonsils and remove a portion of the epiglottis.